hnryjmes/100-days-of-code/README.md

 1. DAY 38.
 Peer review of the weekend challenge.
 Getting used to rake, rakefiles, ORMs, setting up databases consistently in other environments. #100DaysOfCode

+1. DAY 39.
+Trying out JavaScript in @code.
+Currently rewriting the airport challenge from week 1, test-driving in Jasmine. #100DaysOfCode

 1.